 Then I’d kill him.

 Taking something personally (offence) depends on ones investment in an idea.
 Anyone who has received abuse on the basis of something particular (race, gender, sexuality, disability) shows solidarity with the other members of their clan.
 They are committed to the idea; it is something integral to their identity.
 Feminists are committed to the ideal of equality of opportunity among all genders—therefore the abuse of women is offensive.
 It is an effrontery.
 Islamophobia offends devout Muslims because they are emotionally committed to the idea of Islam: Allah, Mohammed, the Qu’ran—these are sacrosanct.
-For trans people, being trans is very important.
+For trans people, being trans is fundamental to their identity.
 The oppressed defend each other because of their need for mutual solidarity.

 Piquing the interest of straight men in what are perceived to be “women’s issues”—sexual harassment, misogyny, domestic abuse—can be bizarrely challenging.
 “Causes” like feminism, trans rights, or pro-choice campaigns are of no interest, because they seek to increase representation for members of other clans.
 Sexual violence statistics are shrugged off because they are just that—statistics.
 However, ask this man how he would react if it was his sister, or his mother or daughter, and a switch will flick.